fdilke/bewl/README.md

 I've implemented this in Java, Clojure and now Scala.
 Really it should be in Haskell but I am only partway through [learning the language](http://learnyouahaskell.com)

+[This presentation](https://prezi.com/dwrz2mft3y-g/bewls-latest-update/) explains the new "intrinsic" Bewl 2.0 DSL and why it's better than the previous "diagrammatic" 1.0 one.

 # Intended applications

 - Explore the topos of graphs.
 Bewl will let us talk about graphs as if they were sets